-The precise optical alignment of the JWST telescope optics is achieved and maintained using wavefront sensing imagery from the science instruments, particularly NIRCam.
+The precise optical alignment of the telescope optics for JWST is achieved and maintained using wavefront sensing imagery from the science instruments, particularly NIRCam.

 A telescope commissioning process after launch will proceed through several stages of iterative sensing and alignment correction over several months to establish the initial best on-orbit alignments.
 Routine monitoring observations and occasional corrections during science operations will subsequently maintain the mirror alignment.
 Wavefront sensing results will be made available in the archive for use by observers for any data calibration or analysis purposes.